James Bradley (Australian writer): Awards and recognition

 His novels have won or been shortlisted for a number of major Australian literary awards, including The Age Fiction Book of the Year, the Miles Franklin Literary Award, the New South Wales Premier's Literary Awards, the Commonwealth Writers Prize for Best First Book (SE Asia and Pacific Region), the Courier-Mail Book of the Year Award, the Aurealis Best Novel Award (Science Fiction category), the Adelaide Festival's National Fiction Award, the Fellowship of the Australian Writers Literature Award, the Australian National Book Council's 'Banjo' Award and the Kathleen Mitchell Literary Award.
 He was also one of The Sydney Morning Herald's Best Young Australian Novelists in 1997 and 2000, and on 16 June 2008 The Resurrectionist was included as one of Richard & Judy's Summer Reads for 2008.

 In 2012 he won the Pascall Prize for Criticism and was named Australian Critic of the Year.
+He was awarded the Douglas Stewart Prize for Non-fiction for Deep Water at the 2025 NSW Literary Awards.
+Deep Water was shortlisted for the 2025 Prime Minister's Literary Award for Nonfiction.

 Bradley was awarded the Medal of the Order of Australia for "service to literature as a writer" in the 2021 Queen's Birthday Honours.